Homebirth Midwifery Care

-I routinely provide at least six postpartum/well mama/well baby visits in your home during your first six weeks postpartum, and more when there are special circumstances warranting them.
+I routinely provide at least six postpartum/well baby visits in your home during your first six weeks postpartum, and more when there are special circumstances warranting them.
 During these visits we will monitor your health and your body’s return to its non-pregnant state.
-I will also monitor your baby's growth, well-being and the development of your breastfeeding relationship.
+I will also monitor your baby's growth, well-being and the development of your nursing relationship.
 We will spend time discussing your family’s adjustment and your emotional state.

 It Takes a Village...

 I believe in the concept that it takes a village to raise a baby and at no time is it more important than in the early days to gather your support team.
 While I have a lot of experience supporting lactation and can help with most situations, I am happy to provide all my clients with an optional in-home visit with a Lactation Consultant (Tracy Massillon, IBCLC, Paula Santi, IBCLC or Amy Clark, IBCLC) in the first month after their baby's birth.

 I am also intrigued by the French government’s policy of postpartum physical therapy after birth.
 (Read more about France’s program here.)
 I evaluate all my clients for pelvic floor health and offer my clients an optional postpartum wellness check up with a pelvic floor physical therapist (Liz Miracle MSPT, WCS, Annemarie Everett Lepe, PT, DPT or Karen Hodges, DPT) within 6-8 weeks of birth.